SohaibKhelanji/Solide-Hydration/README.md

-# Solide™ App & Sensor
+# Solide™ Hydration & Sensor

 Welcome to the  Solide™ App & Sensor – a revolutionary approach to tracking and improving daily hydration habits.